-- Identify five to ten large and fast-growing markets for your product or service.
-Look at them over the past three to five years.
+- Identify 5 to 10 large and fast-growing markets for your product or service.
+Look at them over the past 3 to 5 years.
 Has market growth been consistent year-to-year?
 Did import growth occur even during periods of economic recession?
 If not, did growth resume with economic recovery?

 - Consider smaller emerging markets that may hold ground-floor opportunities for you.
 If the market is just beginning to open up, there may not be as many competitors as in an established market.